Posted October 19, 2015

 By Greg Ogorek

 October is National Cyber Security Awareness month (#CyberAware).
 In support of this campaign, we’re releasing educational blog post and infographics each week covering different cybersecurity topics.
-Today’s topic is spear phishing.
+Today’s topic is spear Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers..
 While you might already be familiar with this topic, we invite you to share this article with friends, family, and colleagues.

 Email is a wonderful method of communication.
 It was how Gen X’ers kept in touch before social networking sites like Facebook gained popularity, and it was once considered to be a fairly safe form of sending communications.
 At most, the biggest problem you had was receiving an annoying chain email that you had to pass on within 24 hours or risk having bad luck for seven years.
 Times were simpler before cybercriminals realized the Internet was an easy way to exploit hundreds, thousands, and eventually millions, of people at once.